Skip to main content

 Uncategorized

-By September 8, 2021March 20th, 2024No Comments
+By September 8, 2021October 8th, 2024No Comments

-This is referred to as asset allocation.
 Asset allocation is a big picture, holistic view of all your assets.
 It takes your risk tolerance and time horizon into account but should also consider tax efficiency.
+These types of accounts that hold your investments matter and you CAN optimize this for tax efficiency.

 There are three types of investment accounts or “tax buckets” that hold your assets.